etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 {% endhighlight %}

 Each time you restart your machine, you may need to restart the puTTY authentication agent.
-You can have pageant run on startup, loading your key, by running the PowerShell script below (be sure to replace C:\path\to\your\privatekey.ppk with the path to your private key file).
+You can have pageant run and load your key, by running the PowerShell script below (be sure to replace C:\path\to\your\privatekey.ppk with the path to your private key file).
 You will still need to enter your passphrase on startup.

 {% highlight bat %}